JosephPrichard/simpl/README.md

 ## Untyped Simpl

-An interpreter for Simpl and an automatic [large step semantics](https://www.cs.cornell.edu/courses/cs4110/2012fa/lectures/lecture04.pdf) deriver.
+An untyped dialect for Simpl with an automatic [large step semantics](https://www.cs.cornell.edu/courses/cs4110/2012fa/lectures/lecture04.pdf) deriver.

 We can implement a prime checking algorithm in untyped simpl like so: